YussufOB/Seminar--Capstone-/README.md

 ## Acknowledgments

+- Credit to Cindy Shin in Behance for the Original design idea.
 - Hat tip to all feature person and the brands that their logo was used.
 - Inspiration comes from my interest in technical analysis and support for the Cotton Candy work.